milofultz/milofultz.github.io/_posts/2020-05-22-keyboard-remapping.md

 ---
 layout: post
-title: Keyboard Remapping on OSX - Adding the Missing Insert Key
+title: Keyboard Remapping on OSX - Adding the Insert Key
 description: Keyboard Remapping on OSX - Adding the Missing Insert Key for using Trackers And/Or Other Old DOS Programs (Reality Adlib Tracker, MilkyTracker, etc.)
 summary: Keyboard Remapping on OSX - Adding the Missing Insert Key for using Trackers And/Or Other Old DOS Programs (Reality Adlib Tracker, MilkyTracker, etc.)
 comments: true